 The only aspect in which they differ from the latest smartphones is that they may not have the same high-tech functions and quite the same standard of specifications.

-Choosing a cheap phone need not mean that you have to miss out on all the great things that modern mobiles can do.
+Choosing a cheap phone doesn't mean that you have to miss out on all the great things that modern mobiles can do.

-Among the features you can expect on a cheap mobile phone are a dedicated music player, a web browser, a camera, a range of personal organisation applications and a whole host of communications options, including SMS, MMS, email and the ability to connect to your social networks.
+Among the features you can expect on a cheap mobile phone are a dedicated music player, a web browser, a camera, a range of personal organisation apps and a whole host of communications options, including SMS, MMS, email and, of course, social media.

 Even the most basic handsets will come equipped with a range of games, a calendar, a calculator and an alarm clock.